Bagua Grande FC

 Asociación Deportiva Bagua Grande Fútbol Club (sometimes referred as Bagua Grande) is a Peruvian football club, playing in the city of Bagua Grande, Amazonas, Peru.

 History

 The Asociación Deportiva Bagua Grande Fútbol Club was founded on September 20, 2012.

-In 2013 Copa Perú, the club classified to the Regional Stage, but was eliminated by UD Chulucanas in the Group Stage.
+In 2013 Copa Perú, the club qualified to the Regional Stage, but was eliminated by UD Chulucanas in the Group Stage.

-In 2014 Copa Perú, the club classified to the Regional Stage, but was eliminated by Cristal Tumbes in the Semifinals.
+In 2014 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Cristal Tumbes in the Semifinals.

-In 2015 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 25th place.
+In 2015 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 25th place.

-In 2018 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 35th place.
+In 2018 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 35th place.